jurepolutnik/4pm-cli/README.md

 ```

-So to make your life easier (and make your boss proud), you create a cron job
+So to make your life easier (only for brave ones...), you create a cron job

 ```
 crontab -e